openxla/xla/docs/operation_semantics.md

 ![](images/ops_alltoall.png)

-In this example, there are 4 cores participating the Alltoall.
+In this example, there are 4 cores participating in the Alltoall.
 On each core, the operand is split into 4 parts along dimension 0, so each part has shape f32[4,4].
 The 4 parts are scattered to all cores.
-Then each core concatenates the received parts along dimension 1, in the order or core 0-4.
+Then each core concatenates the received parts along dimension 1, in the order of core 0-4.
 So the output on each core has shape f32[16,4].

 ## BatchNormGrad